- November 20, 2019

 Given the sheer breadth of relationships an application has to navigate it makes sense to test the compatibility factors that influence this relationship.
 For this, we need to conduct compatibility testing to check if your application can capably run on different operating systems, browsers, hardware, network environments, and devices.
 These tests are also done to ensure that all application influencers such as internet bandwidth, OS versions, etc. do not drive failure.

 You need multiple sets of real test environments with different configurations of hardware, software, networks, database servers, and operating systems for compatibility testing.
 This ensures suitable operation with all possible configurations.

 Of course, these tests are just the tip of the iceberg of all non-functional tests.
 To release fool-proof and robust applications you will have to build in another battery of non-functional tests to run.
 Compliance, security, database, fail-over testing, interoperability, portability testing, etc. all find room on this laundry list.

-We will deep dive into all these other forms of non-functional testing in our future blogs.
+We will deep dive into all these other forms of non-functional testing, non-functional testing types, etc., in our future blogs.
 Stay tuned for more!